Kalera to Go Public on NASDAQ through Merger with Agrico Acquisition Corp.

 Curtis McWilliams, Interim Chief Executive Officer of Kalera, said, "Kalera and Agrico together form a team with the expertise to bring Kalera's fresh, clean and sustainable Local Living LettuceTM to consumers across the globe.
 A tremendous need exists for healthy, sustainable, and surprisingly affordable food.
 At Kalera, we believe we have a business model that can bring nourishment across the globe while reducing environmental impact."

-Brent De Jong, Chairman and Chief Executive Officer of Agrico, said “Kalera is already positioned as a leader in the vertical farming industry with its 10 facilities operating or construction nearly complete and Vindara, its seed business dedicated to controlled environments.
-The proposed merger with Agrico brings the necessary capital for Kalera to be the first leafy green vertical farm company to have a national footprint in the US and be able to reliably supply a national off-take contract while still being local.
-The Agrico team and its scaling experience will supplement an already strong Kalera management team and Board of Directors.”
+Brent De Jong, Chairman and Chief Executive Officer of Agrico, said "Kalera is already positioned as a leader in the vertical farming industry with its 10 facilities operating or construction nearly complete and Vindara, its seed business dedicated to controlled environments.
+The proposed merger with Agrico positions Kalera to be the first leafy green vertical farm company to have a national footprint in the US and be able to reliably supply a national off-take contract while still being local.
+The Agrico team and its scaling experience will supplement an already strong Kalera management team and Board of Directors."

-Kalera’s current management team and recently appointed Interim CEO Curtis McWilliams will continue to oversee the business and use the transaction proceeds to further expand their global network of vertical farms.
+Kalera's current management team and recently appointed Interim CEO Curtis McWilliams will continue to oversee the business, including the plan to further expand Kalera's global network of vertical farms.
 With four facilities operating and six more under construction, the company believes that the team is well on the path to achieving this vision.

 Transaction Overview